-The "canonical" form of a component based process certainly foresees, at the end of the specification phase, a provisioning phase in which suitable components are sought.
+Figure 6.
+The interaction between the MAP Layer and the system a provisioning phase in which suitable components are sought.
 However, in our case the purpose was to restructure, in a component based manner, the previously produced Object Oriented code, trying to reduce modifications and code rewriting.
 In the previous sections we described the process adopted for overcoming the nonexistence of a well-defined system architecture, here we concentrate the attention on how the system has been implemented.
 The main problem, transforming the OO code in a CB one, was the scarce use (no-use), in the inherited code, of the construct interface provided by the Java language, which consequently produced a web of direct "inter-class" references and a set of strongly coupled classes.
 Thus on the basis of the system architecture we modified the inherited code following the steps described below: